ncats/epi4GARD/EpiExtract4GARD/README.md

 # EpiExtract4GARD
 # DOCUMENTATION PENDING

-This notebook contains the code to train BioBERT for named entity recognition of This is based on the PyTorch implementation of
+This notebook contains the code for a pipeline that can extract epidemiological information from rare disease literature fine-tune BioBERT for named entity recognition of three classes of epidemiological information, specifically This is based on the PyTorch implementation of
 DMIS Lab